rks101/egnet/README.md

 ```

-There is another awesome Kali Linux tool: **dnsenum** that can reveal much more information about a domain. dnsenum can show domain, nameservers, MX records, zone transfers records for sub-domains, range of public IP addresses, etc.
+There is another awesome Kali Linux tool: **dnsenum** that can reveal much more information about a domain. dnsenum can show domains, nameservers, MX records, zone transfer records for sub-domains, range of public IP addresses, etc.
 ``
 $dnsenum -r mydomain.ac.in
 ``